openshift/openshift-origin-design/designs/administrator/4.6/guided-tours/index.md

 ![2](img/admin2.png)

 If a user clicks on a tour tile, the tour side panel will open.
 The introductory panel will give users more information and allows the user to start the tour using the **Start tour** button.
+The task headers should use the step component from PatternFly's wizard.
+If clicked, they should redirect users to the related task.

 ![3](img/tour1-screen0.png)